 - (a) If aggregate demand exceeds supply by more than 2 blocks, the bid is fully applied.
-The bidder will hold 2 blocks. - (b) If aggregate demand exceeds supply by exactly 2 blocks, the bid is also fully applied.
-The bidder will hold 2 blocks. - (c) If aggregate demand exceeds supply by only 1 block, the bid is partially applied.
-The bidder will hold 3 blocks. - (d) If aggregate demand does not exceed supply, the bid is not applied.
-The bidder will continue to hold 4 blocks.
+The bidder will have processed demand of 2 blocks. - (b) If aggregate demand exceeds supply by exactly 2 blocks, the bid is also fully applied.
+The bidder will have processed demand of 2 blocks. - (c) If aggregate demand exceeds supply by only 1 block, the bid is partially applied.
+The bidder will have processed demand of 3 blocks. - (d) If aggregate demand does not exceed supply, the bid is not applied.
+The bidder will continue to have processed demand of 4 blocks.